selimyilmaz0/DSA210-Project/README.md

   - Health Expenditure (% of GDP)
   - Life Expectancy at Birth
   - Gini Index

 The dataset has been enriched by adding some socioeconomic parameters as well as economic data.
 ##  Data Collection & Cleaning
 - Raw data files stored in `/raw_data`
 - Cleaned, selected data saved in `/data`
 - Data range: 1980–2024 (where available)
 - Country focus: USA, DEU, CAN, GBR, AUS, TUR, MEX, IND.
-These are developed and developing countries.
+These are developed and developing countries with the highest migration traffic.

 ### Steps Taken:
 - Restructured datasets to long-format